freenas/freenas-docs/userguide/sharing.rst

 Sharing
 =======

-Sharing configurations are created to provide and control access to an area of storage.
-Consider factors like operating system, security, transfer speed, and user access before creating a new share configuration.
-This information can help determine the type of share configuration, if multiple datasets are needed to divide the storage into areas with different access and permissions, and how complex it will be to set up those permission requirements.
+Shares provide and control access to an area of storage.
+Consider factors like operating system, security, transfer speed, and user access before creating a new share.
+This information can help determine the type of share, if multiple datasets are needed to divide the storage into areas with different access and permissions, and the complexity of setting up permissions.

-Note that sharing configurations are only used to provide access to data.
+Note that shares are only used to provide access to data.
 Deleting a share configuration does not affect the data that was being shared.

 These types of shares and services are available: